pchemguy/spec-kit/templates/capabilities/capabilities.md

 The Capability Model classifies capabilities by their relation to primary user intent and by whether their semantics imply interaction with conceptual system state.
 It MUST NOT classify capabilities based on interface, presentation, or implementation form.

+The Capability Model defines three mutually exclusive capability classes:

+- Core User Capability
+- Supporting Functional Capability
+- NFFF Capability

+Every capability in the final capability set MUST be classified as exactly one of these classes.

 ---

 #### Core User Capability